Terms and Conditions for Entry to the 2018 Capel Military Vehicle Show

 It is requested that if you are displaying your vehicle that while sleeping in a tent or caravan that you leave all your domestic appliances to the rear leaving your Military Vehicle clearly parked out in front, this will only enhance the overall quality of our show and your assistance would be greatly appreciated.

-Hawkeye Jason and his attractive assistant Alexa are on watch and is highly trained and inflated to identify a pink Halfords tent at 100 yards so try it at your own risk,,,if you sneak it in and win trust me it will be a short victory, probably followed by a visit from John the farmers Heifer number 197 who’s also trained to dump on generators …see below.
+we are on watch to identify any pink Halfords tents so try it at your own risk,,,if you sneak it in and win trust me it will be a short victory, probably followed by a visit from John the farmers Heifer number 197 who’s also trained to dump on generators …see below.

 Some examples of cunningly disguised vehicles that fooled most into thinking they were actually WWII vehicles,,, but they didn’t get past Hawkeye Jason

-Picture of Hawkeye removing an offender from the Military zone / Living History area
+Picture of CMVS team removing an offender from the Military zone / Living History area

 Vehicle and Camping Security